 1) Preheat your waffle iron.

-2) Sift the baking soda, salt, and flour together.
+2) Sift the baking soda, salt, and flour together in a medium bowl.

-3) Beat the egg yolks together.
+3) Beat the egg yolks together in a large bowl.
 Add in buttermilk and beat together.

-4) Add the flour mixture to the buttermilk mixture, and mix only to blend.
+4) Add the flour mixture to the wet ingredients mixture, and mix only to blend.
 Do NOT overmix!

 5) Stir in the melted butter to the mixture.